Skip to main content

 Wekiwa Springs State Park

-With emerald springs feeding the Wekiwa River and lush tropical hammocks, this unique park just minutes from Downtown Orlando is perfect for observing abundant wildlife or cooling off on a summer day.
-Miles of trails beg to be explored on foot, bike or horseback, and canoes and kayaks are available on site.
+With emerald springs feeding the Wekiwa River and lush tropical hammocks, this unique park just minutes from downtown Orlando is perfect for observing abundant wildlife or cooling off on a summer day.
+Miles of trails beg to be explored on foot, bike or horseback, and canoes and kayaks are available on-site.

-1800 Wekiwa Cir.
+1800 Wekiwa Circle

 Apopka FL 32712